Rafał Janicki

-Rafał Janicki (born 5 July 1992 in Szczecin) is a Polish professional footballer who plays as a centre-back for Ekstraklasa club Górnik Zabrze.
+Rafał Janicki (born 5 July 1992) is a Polish professional footballer who plays as a centre-back for Ekstraklasa club Górnik Zabrze.

-Career

-Club
+Club career

 He is trainee of Chemik Police.
 In July 2010, he moved to Lechia Gdańsk on a three-year contract deal.

-On 14 July 2017 he was loaned for two years to Ekstraklasa side Lech Poznań.
+On 14 July 2017, he was loaned for two years to Ekstraklasa side Lech Poznań.

-National
+International career

-He was a part of Poland national under-19 football team.
-Janicki got his first call up to the senior Poland squad for friendlies against Georgia and Greece in June 2015.
+He was a part of Poland U19 national team.
+Janicki got his first call up to the Poland senior squad for friendlies against Georgia and Greece in June 2015.

 Janicki was also a part of the under-20 squad in 2011 and later from 2013 to 2014 also the under-21 squad.